DeclK/DeclK/README.md

 - 👋 Hi, I’m @DeclK
-- 👀 I’m a Master's graduate from the School of Engneering Management at Nanjing University.
+- 👀 I’m a Master's graduate from the School of Engneering Management at Nanjing University
-- 😀 I'm currently working as a self-driving algorithm engineer.
+- 😀 I'm currently working as a self-driving algorithm engineer
 - 🔔 My blog: to-be-updated...
 - 📫 Contact my at hongkun20sme@gmail.com or 1605224559@qq.com